An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

-We similarly define $\Pnb_{\si}$ and $\Ep{\si}{\cdot}$ for the completion events of the $i$-th server, for $i\in[n]$.
+We similarly define $\Pnb_{\si}$ and $\Ep{\si}{\cdot}$ for the completion events of the $i$-th server for $i\in[n]$.

-Now we are ready to state the main lemma for BAR, which connects the stationary distribution $\pi$ with the set of Palm distributions $\Pnb_a$ and and $\Pnb_{\si}$ defined above.
-The proof of \Cref{lem:bar} is provided in \Cref{app:pf-BAR}, which is adapted from \citep[][Section 6.1]{BraDaiMiy_23_bar_ss}.
+Now we are ready to state the main lemma for the BAR approach, which connects the stationary distribution $\pi$ with the Palm distributions $\Pnb_a$ and $\Pnb_{\si}$ defined above, and characterize these Palm distributions.
+The proof of \Cref{lem:bar} is provided in \smartref{app:pf-BAR}{Appendix}{\valAppBAR}, which is adapted from \citep[][Section 6.1]{BraDaiMiy_23_bar_ss}.

-\begin{restatable}[Basic Adjoint Relationship for \ggn]{lemma}{bar} Consider the modified \ggn system satisfying Assumptions~\ref{assump:bdd-exp-remain}, \ref{assump:non-lattice} and \ref{assump:modified-ggn-stable}, with load $\rho < 1$.
+\begin{restatable}[Basic Adjoint Relationship for \ggn]{lemma}{bar} Consider the modified \ggn system satisfying Assumptions~\ref{assump:bdd-exp-remain}, \ref{assump:non-lattice} and \ref{assump:modified-ggn-stable}, with load $\rho < 1 - 1/n$.
 For any function $f\colon \spacesuper\to \R$ that is bounded, locally Lipschitz continuous, and partially differentiable from the right with respect to its first $(n+1)$ coordinates, we have